Skip to product information

 ◦ Sharpen a bench chisel: grinding, flattening backs, honing, stropping

-◦ Sharpen a highly cambered scrub plane iron (Stanley #5 or wooden scrub plane): grinding/shaping the camber
+◦ Demonstrate sharpening a highly cambered scrub plane iron (Stanley #5 or wooden scrub plane): grinding/shaping the camber.

 Day 2: sharpening handsaws: